-Interest groups providing connection and programming for our diverse community of Jewish, Christian, Asian-Pacific, Chinese, Latino and South Asian students.
+Interest groups providing connection and programming for our diverse community of Jewish, Christian, Muslim, Asian-Pacific, Chinese, Latino and South Asian students.
 For more information, click the club you are interested in.

 The Asian Pacific American Medical Student Association at New York Medical College is dedicated to raising awareness of our rich, multifaceted heritage and the health problems and diseases that plague our communities.
 Our upcoming events this year include: APAMSA Culture Show: each year hundreds of students, faculty, and guests attend our largest event of the year to watch YOU, our talented student body, showcasing everything from cultural acts, skits, comedy videos Multiple Hepatitis B screenings and Bone marrow drives to raise awareness in the API community Mentoring program with middle school/high school age kids Diversity Day: day long cultural exploration and workshops and much much more!
 Come out and get involved!

 The Catholic Medical Association at New York Medical College consists of a group of students desiring to see faith and science as complementary elements in practicing medicine.
 We seek to inspire our members to adhere to the teachings of the church which protect and uphold the dignity of every person.
 Our activities include bible studies, a yearly CMA National conference for those who wish to attend, journal discussions, Eucharistic Ministry at Westchester Medical center, and Friday fish dinners during the Lenten season.